Take the first step to writing your children’s book story. Get your copy of the children’s book template here to help

 What should you do with your ideas?

 All of your children’s book ideas should be kept in one place.
 For me, that’s a journal I keep in my office.
-However, when I’m on the go and think of an idea, I write them down in my phone.
+However, when I’m on the go and think of an idea, I record them on my phone.
 Then, I come home and add them to my journal.

 You can put words in your journal or even little sketches.
 There are no rules.
 It’s whatever will work best for your creative juices.

 Also–don’t filter yourself.
 Just because something doesn’t sound good, doesn’t mean it can’t blossom into a good children’s book idea later.